 Planting, trimming, and shaping trees are all part of the job and things that all licensed arborists must know how to do.

 As you can see, answering what is an arborist isn't all that straightforward.
 The types of arborist certification will determine what kind of tasks that individual will perform. how long does it take to become a certified arborist will also be dependent on the type of certification desired.

 Yes!
 Some licensed arborists specifically specialize in tree trimming and tree removal.
 In these cases, they must know how to operate heavy-duty equipment like bucket trucks and cranes.
 A wise tree trimmer will know how to choose the appropriate species of trees to plant based on the climate of the area and soil conditions.
 This is where experience comes into play.

 Some arborists perform pathology tests on trees and their soil to determine what might be causing a species to become diseased and sick.
 This is a very important skill to have when dealing with some sort of infection in forestry.

 Only licensed arborists are allowed to apply pesticides and other chemicals to trees.
 This type of licensing requires additional schooling but also allows the arborist to be paid a larger salary.
 Most chemical-related arborist careers require the candidate to work as an apprentice before they are able to work for themselves.

-If an arborist plans to apply chemicals to trees they will have to pass a state-approved test and become insured.
+If an arborist plans to apply chemicals to trees, they will have to pass a state-approved test and become insured.
+Wondering how to become a certified arborist?
 On-the-job training is required and recommended for almost all arborists depending on the state they reside in.
-Interested in learning more about tree services?
+Rhode Island Tree Removal is where to go when looking for a certified arborist near me.
+Interested in learning more about tree services performed by a certified arborist?
 Check out our other blog articles!